Monmon891Awesome/code-of-meridaeia/PRIVACY_POLICY.md

 ## 📜 Legal Disclaimer

 This privacy policy is a **good-faith commitment** to protect your data.
 While we take every precaution, no system is 100% secure.
-By using CodeQuest, you acknowledge:
+By using Code of Meridaeia, you acknowledge:

 1. You understand the risks of online gaming
 2. You will not share your password with others